dsuarezv/iplocation/README.md

 	IpLocation.ImportIpLocationCsv(ipLocationCsv, ipLocationDb);

-You only need to this once.
+It will take a minute, it's processing around 3M records.
+You only need to do this once.
 It will generate a sqlite file with the parsed contents of the CSV file.

-To query IP address:
+To query an IP address:

     using (var ipl = new IpLocation(ipLocationDb))
     {